apache/druid/docs/configuration/index.md

 {"error":"Plan validation failed","errorMessage":"org.apache.calcite.runtime.CalciteContextException: From line 1, column 15 to line 1, column 38: Object 'nonexistent-datasource' not found","errorClass":null,"host":null}
 ```

+##### Persona based error response transform strategy

+In this mode, Druid transforms any exceptions which are targeted at non-users personas.
+Instead of returning such exception directly, the strategy logs the exception against a random id and returns the id along with a generic error message to the user.

+To enable this strategy, set `druid.server.http.errorResponseTransform.strategy` to `persona`.

 ### Overlord discovery

 This config is used to find the [Overlord](../design/overlord.md) using Curator service discovery.
 Only required if you are actually running an Overlord.